 Chapter 5: An Overseas Orientation: Towards Migration?

+5. An overseas orientation: towards migration?
 Migration is primarily a response to global and regional uneven development, but usually explained in terms of such factors as low wages, few incentives, or poor social and working conditions.
 Quite different scales reflect different ways of thinking about migration – whether in terms of global economic fluctuations and world financial crises, the activities of international recruitment companies, the poverty of developing countries or the particular motives of families (and individual members of these families) – yet all of these interact.
 Although the migration of skilled health workers occurs for multiple reasons, there is a remarkable uniformity in the factors that influence specific migration moves, even in quite different regions and contexts (Chapter 6).
 In some part this is because of the emergence of a global care chain and demand-driven migration.
 Yet even before migration there is often a basic predisposition to mobility, a product of culture, geography and history as much as economics.
 This chapter therefore examines attitudes towards employment in the health sector: why people become health workers.
 Broad influences on employment and migration include incomes, job satisfaction, career opportunities, and social and family reasons.
 Family reasons, though often neglected, are particularly important since most people only exceptionally make decisions about employment and migration as individuals; rather, they are linked into extended families and wider kinship groups and make decisions in this context.
-Skilled migrants, however, are more likely than others to be without extended-family ties, because they are more easily able to organise migration opportunities and because they are...
+Skilled migrants, however, are more likely than others to be without extended-family ties, because they are more easily able to organise...

 You are not authenticated to view the full text of this chapter or article.